-Before you apply, please ensure that you are eligible to apply for registration via the international route
+Please ensure that you are eligible to apply using the international route

-To be eligible to apply for registration via the international route you:
+To be eligible to apply for registration via the international route:

-- have not previously been registered with HCPC
+- You must not have been registered with the HCPC previously

 To be eligible to apply for registration based on mutual recognition under the Swiss Citizens Rights Agreement you must be: